fabiomercorio/fabiomercorio.github.io/index.md

 _"If you want to go fast go alone.
 If you want to go far go together"_.
 Proud to work with brilliant phd students and researchers of our team
 - [Lorenzo Malandri](https://www.linkedin.com/in/lorenzo-malandri-749bb652/), Reseacher in AI and Computational Linguistics, Dept of Statistics and Quantitative Methods
 - [Navid Nobani](https://www.linkedin.com/in/navidnobani/), Researcher on XAI, Dept of Statistics and Quantitative Methods at Unimib
+- [Andrea Seveso](https://www.linkedin.com/in/andreaseveso/), PostDoc in NLP, Dept of Statistics and Quantitative Methods at Unimib
 - [Francesco Trentini](https://www.unimib.it/francesco-trentini), PostDoc in Economics at Unimib
-- [Andrea Seveso](https://www.linkedin.com/in/andreaseveso/), PostDoc in NLP, Dept of Statistics and Quantitative Methods at Unimib
-- Anna Velyka, PostDoc in NLP, Dept of Statistics and Quantitative Methods at Unimib
 - [Filippo Pallucchini](https://www.linkedin.com/in/filippo-pallucchini-5322b7103/), PhD Student in Big Data Analytics for Business
-- Simone D'Amico, PhD Candidate in Big Data Analytics for Business
 - Alessia De Santo, PhD Candidate in Big Data Analytics for Business
 - Antonio Serino, PhD Student in Big Data Analytics for Business
 - Daniele Potertì, PhD Student in Big Data Analytics for Business